 Pensions, annuities, and taxable retirement Social Security benefits that meet the following criteria are considered to be retirement

-- Paid from an annuity contract purchased under a plan which has been contributed to by your employer and is not revocable by you as provided under Section 404(a)(2) of the Internal Revenue Code
+- Paid from an annuity contract purchased under a plan which has been contributed to by your employer and you can't revoke as provided under Section 404(a)(2) of the Internal Revenue Code

 - Purchased by an employee under a plan which meets the requirements of Section 408 of the Internal Revenue Code (commonly known as IRA plans)